HACC2016/surge/README.md

 Finish modules for badges and certificates.

-Surge is a...
+#surge is a...

 1).
 Collection of interactive branching simulation courses.

 2).
 Skill set validator for prospective employees.

-Surge could potentially be a...
+#surge could potentially be a...

 1).
 Course creating platform.

 2).
 Recognized licensor.